nicksenger/synchrotron-prototype/README.md

-Synchrotron is a progressive web app which maps audio files to text.
+Synchrotron is a progressive web app which sychronizes audio files to text.
 Examples at https://fsi.nsenger.com and https://dli.nsenger.com.